Atlanta Auto Defect Attorneys Helping People Nationwide Who Have Been Injured By a Jeep Fire

 Unfortunately, that is not the case.
 According to the National Highway Traffic Safety Administration (NHTSA), 51 people have been killed in fatal Jeep fires after a rear-end collision with a Liberty or Grand Cherokee.

 Did a Jeep fire cause serious burn injuries to your loved one?
 Did you lose a loved one in a fatal vehicle accident after a Jeep started on fire?
-Contact the Georgia-based law firm of Butler Prather LLP today for a free consultation or call (800) 242-2962.
+Contact the Atlanta auto defect lawyers at the Georgia-based law firm of Butler Prather LLP today for a free consultation or call (800) 242-2962.

 On June 3, the National Highway Traffic Safety Administration (NHTSA) recommended that Chrysler initiate a voluntary recall of 2.7 million vehicles that were vulnerable to post-collision fires.
 The NHTSA identified the following Jeep auto defects that increase the risk of fire: